 He was instrumental in the passing of the Child Abduction Prevention Act, which President Bush signed into law in 2003.
 This law enhanced the AMBER Alert system, strengthened penalties against kidnappers, and aids law enforcement in protecting children.

 He also introduced the Adam Walsh Child Protection and Safety Act.
 This Act, which is now law, expanded coverage of the national sex offender registry, mandates the collection of DCA from sex offenders, and forces states to comply with strict requirements to keep the information of sex offenders current.

 Throughout his tenure in Congress, Jim has fought to protect the gains made during the Civil Rights Movement.
-As Judiciary Committee chairman, he introduced the reauthorization of the Voting Rights Act (VRA), the Fannie Lou Hamer, Rose Parks, and Coretta Scott King Voting Rights Act Reauthorization and Amendments Act of 2006.
+As Judiciary Committee chairman, he introduced the reauthorization of the Voting Rights Act (VRA), the Fannie Lou Hamer, Rosa Parks, and Coretta Scott King Voting Rights Act Reauthorization and Amendments Act of 2006.
 After approximately 20 hearings, the measure passed with overwhelming bipartisan support.
 However, the Supreme Court struck down a key provision of this law.
 After, Jim introduced the Voting Rights Amendment Act of 2014, a bipartisan, bicameral modernization of the original 1965 law that ensures Americans’ most sacred right is protected.

 In 1977, Jim married Cheryl Warren of Green Bay, Wisconsin – a staunch advocate for the rights of the disabled.
 Together, they have two adult children, Frank and Bob, and one grandson, Kevin.
 In his free time, Jim enjoys watching the Green Bay Packers and reading.